-- Sampling will not be occasionally re-synchronised with GPS time - Some streams will automatically be synchronised with others (as they will be digitised on the same board) - desirable to encode this fact - However, with some (all?)
+- Some streams will automatically be synchronised with others (as they will be digitised on the same board) - desirable to encode this fact - However, with some (all?)
 ADC boards the sampling of the streams digitised by each board will be interleaved, as the board only has a single ADC device - desirable to encode time offsets - Samples can be stamped according to NTP time of measurement, derived from GPS time.
 For higher sample rates, time-stamping will be every N samples - Each sub-system generally sends the same set of telemetry items at all times - Streams may stop and re-start, e.g. when a sub-system is reset